 Recorder Repair & Care

-This course is not about recorder playing.
-There are many excellent teachers everywhere to turn to for that.
 This course is about getting to know the nature of the recorder.
 It’s about learning ’how it works’, the instrument, technically speaking, but also from a practical point of view.
 The course is for everyone!
 You don’t need to be technically talented or even interested.
 You will be amazed about the logic of how a tone is produced.
 You’ll experience how much you will be able to improve your playing by understanding what you can and cannot expect from the instrument.
 You will be able to diagnose the possible problems of your instrument and what you can do about it, or know when you need to ask for help from a professional repairer.
 You will learn what tiny adjustments can be made and what differences they can make.

 Like anything, having a greater awareness and understanding can improve your interaction with it.
 Having a greater knowledge about your recorder, how it works and how it can be altered will ultimately improve your playing (or other peoples).